Inference-time Scaling of Diffusion Models through Classical Search: Abstract

 \section{Abstract}

 Classical search algorithms have long underpinned modern artificial intelligence.
 In this work, we tackle the challenge of inference-time control in diffusion models—adapting generated outputs to meet diverse test-time objectives—using principles from classical search.
 We propose a general framework that orchestrates local and global search to efficiently navigate the generative space.
-It employs a theoretically grounded local search via annealed Langevin MCMC and performs compute-efficient global exploration using breadth-first and depth-first tree search.
-We evaluate our approach on a range of challenging domains, including planning, offline reinforcement learning, and image generation.
-Across all tasks, we observe significant gains in both performance and efficiency.
-These results show that classical search provides a principled and practical foundation for inference-time scaling in diffusion models.
+It performs compute-efficient global exploration using breadth-first and depth-first tree search and employs a theoretically grounded, scalable local search via annealed Langevin MCMC.
+We evaluate our approach on a range of challenging domains, including planning, offline reinforcement learning, and image generation, and observe significant gains in both performance and efficiency over baseline methods.
+These results demonstrate that classical search offers a principled and practical foundation for inference-time scaling in diffusion models.
+By jointly scaling local and global search for the first time, our framework establishes a new Pareto frontier across challenging decision-making domains.
 Project page at \href{https://diffusion-inference-scaling.github.io/}{diffusion-inference-scaling.github.io}.